bcgov/issuer-kit/README.md

   - *ADMIN_EMAIL*: the email address that will be used as sender of your emails.

 If additional tweaks are required, the code responsible for email delivery is in [email.service.ts](api/src/app/services/email.service.ts).

+### API Docs

+The `api` service exposes a Swagger documentation page at `http://localhost:5000/swagger/docs`.
+Publicly available APIs are documented there.

+:information_source: at the time of writing, the response structure of the `/connection` POST method to request a new connection invitation is not accurate.
+The API docs represent the response the same as for the GET method, however in this case the response represent a new Aries connection invitation that matches the AriesConnection data model in [this file](api/src/models/connection.ts).